OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-23.md

 ## Luke 23:42

-Then he said, “Jesus, remember me when you come into your kingdom.”
+Then he pleaded, “Jesus, remember me when you enter your kingdom.”

 ## Luke 23:43